Don’t you hate it when the room goes cold right after the heater shuts off?

 No matter which kind of emitter a heater uses, it can generate energy from several kinds of fuel.
 Electric infrared heaters are the most common for home use.
 Others are also available, however.
 Natural gas infrared heaters are common in commercial spaces or industrial buildings.

-They are designed to keep a building warm even when cold air often rushes in, such as in a garage or store.
+They are designed to keep a building warm even when cold air often rushes in, such as in a garage while working with air impact wrench or store.
 You might also encounter infrared heaters that run on propane gas.
 They are difficult to safely use indoors, but they can be a useful choice when you need to heat a space that doesn’t have an outlet, such as a shed or cabin.

 Just like visible light, infrared comes in a spectrum, too.
 You can’t see the differences between them, but you can feel them.
 Near infrared energy is very high intensity and can produce temperatures of 2300 degrees Fahrenheit or more.
 Ironically, energy in the near infrared wavelength doesn’t damage human skin much.